Table of Contents

 After you pay tuition and all other necessary qualified education expenses, you may still have funds in your 529 plan.
 To avoid paying a penalty, you can:

 - Roll the funds over to a 529 plan for a sibling

-- Similarly, switch the beneficiary to another person in the family attending college, such as another child, grandchild, niece or nephew (see the IRS Publication 970 for a comprehensive list of eligible beneficiaries)
+- Switch the beneficiary to another person in the family attending college, such as another child, grandchild, niece or nephew (see the Tax Benefits for Education: Information Center for a comprehensive list of eligible beneficiaries)

 There are no time constraints as to when you need to make withdrawals on a 529 fund.
-So if, for instance, your son or daughter decides to take time off between their undergraduate and graduate studies, that won't affect your access to those savings.
+For example, if your child decides to take time off between their undergraduate and graduate studies, that won't affect your access to those savings.

 When it comes to saving for college options, 529 plans do come with some caveats and limitations.
 Knowing your alternatives can help you put any extra money toward good use and avoid paying penalties while you focus on maintaining well-rounded home life finances.